Coronavirus Prevention – Scenes from the Front Line

 And the economic realities in Coronavirus in Sudan Stepping Back from the Abyss Part 2

 One of our Covid-19 prevention volunteers and Afhad University undergraduate, Shahad Ameer, working with our literacy participants.

-Mrs. Salma, one of our literacy staff, explains when and how to disinfect hands using sanitizer where soap and running water are not available.
+Left, Mrs. Salma, one of our literacy staff, explains when and how to disinfect hands using sanitizer.

 Our literacy worker, Mrs. Sumia, explaining Covid-19 prevention to women of our literacy circles, shown with materials ready for distribution.

 “They talked of being completely ignorant about what is going on.
 They did not know the serious health situation, as they do not watch TV as the area is not supplied with electricity and they said they stopped listening to the radio as the cost of batteries was prohibitive.”One of our literacy workers, reporting on what we find time and time again when doing outreach.

 Women from some of the communities we work with in our literacy program, with the masks and sanitizers we have provided.
 In Wad Bashir and Dar aSalaam, 195 women alone received masks, sanitizers and awareness training.